 Making a False Statement

-In the matters involving criminal investigations, it is not unusual for the police to rely on the information given by the members of the public.
+In any matter that involves a criminal investigation, it is not unusual for the police to rely on the information given by the members of the public.
 While this can prove immensely helpful to the police in urgent situations, there are times when the information they receive is actually false.
-It goes unsaid that the core job of the police department is to take any information it receives about criminal activities with utmost seriousness.
+It goes without saying that the core responsibility of the police department is to take any information it receives about criminal activities with utmost seriousness.

 Public Mischief of “making false statement” is a summary offence under Section 547B of Crimes Act 1900, and involves significant penalties as explained in the section below.